Modern Baltic Design: Where to Shop in Vilnius?

 Expect: A curated collection of clothing, accessories, homeware, and décor — all from Lithuanian designers.

 Why visit: It’s a concept store that helps you sample the breadth of the local design scene.
-Whether you’re seeking minimal fashion, sculptural ceramics, or a linen throw, LOCALS.LT gathers many names in one place.
+Whether you’re seeking minimal fashion, sculptural ceramics, or a linen throw, LOCALTS.LT gathers many names in one place.

 ⸻